capstone-bangkit-2023/API_Service/README.md

 ```

 # Environment Setting
-For Reset Password, Enter your email and app-password in .env configuration
+For Reset Password, Enter your email and app-password in .env with this configuration:

+NODEMAILER = {ENTER YOUR EMAIL}
+NODEMAILER_PASS = {ENTER YOUR EMAIL APP-PASSWORD}